 For family child care assistants, a BRC must be complete with a final suitability determination issued in accordance with the timeframes outlined by 606 CMR 7.00: Standards for the Licensure or Approval of Family Child Care; Small Group and School Age and Large Group and School Age Child Care Programs, and EEC policy before EEC will issue a certificate or approval.

 Frequency of Background Record Checks: EEC and BRC Program Administrators will not process BRCs more frequently than required by state statute unless an exception applies.
-Candidates who fall within the following exceptions may be required to complete a partial or full EEC BRC prior to their BRC renewal date at the discretion of EEC:
+At its sole discretion, EEC may run a partial or full BRC, in a manner consistent with EEC regulation and policy, prior to a Candidate’s BRC renewal date where the Candidate falls within the following exceptions.
+A partial BRC consists of certain checks but not does not include all generally required checks.

 Candidates who have moved outside of Massachusetts since the last EEC BRC was completed and who have had a break in employment or affiliation of 30 days or longer;